aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 - `help`: Display available make target and descriptions.
 - `converge`: Execute molecule "converge" sequence.
 Specify scenario name with `MOLECULE=<scenario_name>` (default: `eos_cli_config_gen`) and Ansible options with `ANSIBLE_OPTIONS=<options>` (default: `--forks 5`).
-  - This is the recommend way for development, as it is quicker and does not execute idempotency checks.
+  - This is the recommended way for development, as it is quicker and does not execute idempotency checks.
 - `test`: Execute molecule "test" sequence.
 Specify scenario name with `MOLECULE=<scenario_name>` (default: `eos_cli_config_gen`) and Ansible options with `ANSIBLE_OPTIONS=<options>` (default: `--forks 5`).
-  - This is executed as part of the CI and tests for idempotency
+  - This is executed as part of the CI and tests for idempotency.
 - `refresh-facts`: Run all "eos_designs" and "eos_cli_config_gen" [molecule scenarios](https://github.com/aristanetworks/avd/blob/devel/ansible_collections/arista/avd/molecule/MOLECULE_SCENARIOS.txt).

 !!! info